sushi97/Donate-App-Backend/README.md

 ## REST Api

-See the [text.http](text.http) file for the updated API.
+See the [test.http](test.http) file for the updated API.
 Following is obselete.
-Run the http requests using postman extention in chrome or rest extention in vs code editor with the [text.http](text.http) to get an example of response.
+Run the http requests using postman extention in chrome or rest extention in vs code editor with the [test.http](test.http) to get an example of response.

 ### For registering user